Ikkō-ikki: Weapons, training, and lifestyle

-The Ikkō-ikki bands of the 16th century, due largely to their origins as countryside mobs, used quite varied armour and armament.
+The Ikkō-ikki bands of the 16th century, owing largely to their origins as countryside mobs, employed a wide range of armour and armament.
 Many wore the more traditional priest robes, with varying degrees and types of armour.
-Some wore various sorts of helmets, while others opted for the straw hat and cloak of a peasant.
-Naginata remained very common, along with a variety of swords and daggers, and a limited number of arquebuses.
-Finally, while not truly armour nor armament, a very common item wielded by the mobs of Ikkō-ikki priest warriors was a banner with a Buddhist slogan written upon it.
-Some of the more common slogans included the nenbutsu chant "Hail to Buddha Amida!"
-(Namu Amida Butsu; 南無阿弥陀仏) and "He who advances is sure of salvation, but he who retreats will go to hell".
+Some wore various types of helmets, while others opted for a peasant's straw hat and cloak.
+Naginata remained very common, along with a variety of swords and daggers, and a limited number of Tanegashima firearms.
+A very common item wielded by the Ikkō-ikki priest-warriors was a banner bearing a Buddhist slogan.
+Some of the more common slogans included the chant Namu Amida Butsu (南無阿弥陀仏) and "He who advances is sure of salvation, but he who retreats will go to hell".

-Jodo Shinshu Buddhism was persecuted in response to the Ikkō-ikki, which caused the formation of kakure nenbutsu secret societies.
+Jōdo Shinshū was persecuted in response to the Ikkō-ikki, which caused the formation of kakure nenbutsu secret societies.